How does the unsubscription work in different countries?

 How can I import my phone numbers into my database?

 Every phone number shall be imported following the international format:

 - +<country code><phone number>

 If you don't provide properly formatted numbers including the prefix, Splio will try to apply the one set for the universe but could lead to unexpected results.

-- All separation formats between digits are accepted (comma, space, point,...) except the semicolon which is the separator between numbers.
+- All separation formats between digits are accepted (comma, space, point,...) except the semicolon, the separator between numbers.

 - Imported numbers can start with 06 or 336 or 00336 or +336 (in the case of a French number).

 - If there is no prefix, Splio will configure the one found in the universe's configuration.